 Burial insurance for seniors works as a contract between the policyholder and the life insurance company.
 The policyholder pays a premium amount to the insurance company, who agrees to pay a death benefit to the policyholder’s chosen beneficiary when they die.

 The specifics on how much of the death benefit is paid depends on the type of burial insurance policy you qualify for.
-You only have to answer a few health questions to qualify, and you don’t have to take a medical exam to get burial life insurance.
-You can get approved the same day you apply for burial insurance policy, which is usually a longer process when you get traditional life insurance.
+You only have to answer a few health questions to qualify, and you don’t have to take a medical exam to get funeral insurance.
+You can get approved the same day you apply for a funeral insurance policy, which is usually a longer process when you get traditional life insurance.

 Burial Insurance Cost